xynnpg/DiscordAI/README.md

 This tutorial provides detailed instructions for:
 - Discord bot creation and configuration
 - Environment setup
+- Memory functionality setup
 - Local deployment
 - Cloud deployment options

+## Memory Features

+The bot now includes sophisticated conversation memory:

+### How It Works
+- Each user has their own separate conversation history
+- The AI remembers up to the last 10 message exchanges for context
+- Memory persists across bot restarts and sessions
+- Conversations are stored securely in the database

+### Memory Commands
+- **`/ask`**: Now context-aware - the AI remembers your previous messages
+- **`/memory_info`**: Shows your conversation statistics and recent message preview
+- **`/clear_memory`**: Clears your conversation history for a fresh start

+### Privacy & Security
+- Each user's conversations are completely separate and private
+- Memory can be cleared at any time using `/clear_memory`
+- No conversation data is shared between users
+- All messages are stored locally in your database

 ## Troubleshooting